-Manu Raju is a senior congressional reporter at CNN, covering Capitol Hill and campaign politics.
+Manu Raju is a chief congressional correspondent at CNN, covering Capitol Hill and campaign politics.
 Prior to joining CNN, Raju was a senior congressional reporter at POLITICO, and before that, he covered the Senate leadership for The Hill newspaper.
 Raju got his start in Washington as an associate editor and reporter at Inside Washington Publishers, where he covered federal environmental policy and later reported for Congressional Quarterly, writing about energy and environmental issues.

 Before jumping into the world of Washington journalism, Raju worked in broadcast media, including a stint at a local NBC station in Madison, Wis.
 He now regularly appears on national TV and on radio stations across the country to provide political analysis.